ikartik00/Digital-Certificate-Issuance-for-Online-Courses/README.md

 - Issue certificate with coursename, student name, and certificate has
 - Verify certificate authenticity via unique certificate ID..
 - Revoke certificate if necessary
-- Immutable and transparent certificaterecords on blockchain
+- Immutable and transparent certificaterecords on blockchain..
 - Only contract owner (issue) can manage certificate
 ## Future certificates certificatess
 - Integration with IPFS or decentralized storage for certificate document